FHIR/sql-on-fhir-v2/README.md

 * Do you want to support - contact us!

-Work is logical continuation of [SQL on FHIR 1.0](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md)
+This work is rethink of [SQL on FHIR 1.0](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md)